frapaoli/A_star_algorithm/README.md

-# A* algorithm
+# A* algorithm project
-Single and multi-threaded implementation of A* algorithm for optimal path planning.

-# 1. Introduction

 A* is a path search algorithm for finding the optimal-cost path that connects any `start` node to any `stop` node of a directed, weighted graph (if such path exists).
 The following documentation aims to guide the user through the C/C++ implementation of single-thread and multi-thread versions of A* algorithm, highlighting the main design choices that have been made and the experimental results that have been achieved.

-# 2. Data structures and algorithms design
+# 1. Data structures and algorithms design

 For a better understanding of the documentation, the main notations used to describe the algorithm design procedure have been reported below:
 - `graph`: set of nodes connected between them by directed, weighted links.